LeonShams/BestBuyBulletBot/readme.md

 # Best Buy Bullet Bot (3B Bot)

+### :warning: Warning: Currently in beta!
+Not equipped to handle new Best Buy checkout process for Nvidia cards

 3B Bot is a stock checking bot with auto-checkout created to instantly purchase out-of-stock items on Best Buy once restocked.
 It was designed for speed with ultra-fast auto-checkout, as well as the ability to check for item restock up to a hundred times a second by utilizing all cores of your CPU (multiprocessing).

 * Headless item stock tracking (updates up to 100x a second)